erikvansebille/os4p_git_gitlab_bookdown/14-visual-tools.md

 GitHub Desktop is a GUI for git that is available for Windows and MacOS.
 It is a good tool for beginners who are not yet comfortable with the command line.
 You can download it [here](https://desktop.github.com/).

+While GitHub Desktop is designed to work with GitHub, it can also be used with other git repositories such as those at [git.science.uu.nl](https://git.science.uu.nl).

 ## SourceTree

 SourceTree is a free GUI for git that is available for Windows and MacOS.
 It is a bit more advanced than GitHub Desktop, but it is still easy to use.
 You can download it [here](https://www.sourcetreeapp.com/).